fabric8io/kubernetes-client/doc/CHEATSHEET.md

 ```

 ### Resource Typeless API
-If you don't need or want to use a strongly typed client, the Kubernetes Client also provides a typeless/raw API to handle your resources in form of GenericKubernetesResource, which implements HasMetadata and provides the rest of its fields via a map.
-In order to use it, you need to provide a `ResourceDefinitionContext`, which carries necessary information about the resource.
+If you don't need or want to use a strongly typed client, the Kubernetes Client also provides a typeless/raw API to handle your resources in form of GenericKubernetesResource.
+GenericKubernetesResource implements HasMetadata and provides the rest of its fields via a map.
+In most circumstances the client can infer the necessary details about your type from the api server, this includes:

+* client.genericKuberetesResources(apiVersion, kind) - to perform operations generically
+* client.resource(resource) - if you already constructed an instance of your GenericKubernetesResource
+* any of the load and related methods - if you have the yaml/json of a resource, but there is no class defined for deserializing it.

+In some circumstances, such as an error with the logic automatically inferring the type details or when trying to use built-in mock support for the implicit generic scenario, you will need to use you will need to provide a `ResourceDefinitionContext`, which carries necessary information about the resource.
 Here is an example on how to create one:
 - Create `ResourceDefinitionContext`:
 ```java
 ResourceDefinitionContext resourceDefinitionContext = new ResourceDefinitionContext.Builder()